mattcsnyder/mattcsnyder/README.md

 -->
 🔭 I’m currently working on Mobile Development using a combination of Angular, Typescript, and NativeScript for cross-platform applications.

-🌱 I’m currently learning Angular and React.
+🌱 I’m currently training myself in React.

 👯 I’m looking to collaborate on any type of Mobile/Webapp Development.